Locomotives of Sri Lanka Railways

 Locomotives and train sets of Sri Lanka Railways consist mostly of diesel locomotives and multiple units.
-Steam locomotives are no longer used, except on heritage trains, such as the Viceroy Special.
+Steam locomotives are no longer used, except on heritage trains such as the Viceroy Special.

 The first locomotives pulled trains on the original segment of the Main Line, on 54 km connecting Colombo and Ambepussa.
 In 1953, Sri Lanka Railways enhanced its service to more power with diesel locomotives.
 Since then, various types of diesel locomotives were added to the service.

 History

-Sri Lanka's first railway locomotive was Leopold, in 1864.
-It was one of seven 4-4-0 locomotives built that year for the Ceylon Government Railway by Robert Stephenson & Company (nos.
-1–5) and Beyer, Peacock & Company (nos.
+Sri Lanka's first railway locomotive was Leopold, introduced in 1864.
+It was one of seven 4-4-0 locomotives built that year for the Ceylon Government Railway by Robert Stephenson & Company (Nos.
+1–5) and Beyer, Peacock & Company (Nos.
 6 and 7).
 Many more steam locomotives were added to the system, through to the 1950s.
-All the steam locomotives bar three were manufactured in the United Kingdom; the exceptions were three 4-4-0s built at the railway's Maradana Works near Colombo in 1900 and 1905.
+All the steam locomotives but three were manufactured in the United Kingdom; the exceptions were three 4-4-0s built at the railway's Maradana Works near Colombo in 1900 and 1905.
 In 1938, locomotives were reclassified, based on wheel arrangement and gauge.
 Sub-classification was based on weight, modifications, heating type, boiler capacity, or other features.

 Throughout its history, Ceylon Government Railway had 410 steam locomotives.